catalyst-team/catalyst/docs/faq/checkpointing.rst

-Model checkpointing
+[WIP] Model checkpointing
 ==============================================================================

 - how to load bset model?
 - notebook and config api
 - how to save model?
 - how to load model?
 - whats the difference between checkpoint and checkpoint_full?